has2k1/scikit-misc-wheels/numpy-distutils/doc/source/dev/development_workflow.rst

     2dec1ac Fix a few bugs + disable
     13d7934 First implementation
-    6ad92e5 * masked is now an instance of a new object, MaskedConstant 29001ed Add pre-nep for a copule of structured_array_extensions.
+    6ad92e5 * masked is now an instance of a new object, MaskedConstant 29001ed Add pre-nep for a couple of structured_array_extensions.
     ...

 and ``6ad92e5`` is the last commit in the ``master`` branch.
 Suppose we